dmtbrk/market/README.md

-# Task 2: HTTP service
+# Market

-This project is an HTTP service that lets users manage their products.
+This service lets users manage their products.
 User management is provided by [AIexMoran/httpCRUD](https://github.com/AIexMoran/httpCRUD) service.

 ## How to run